 Medical Life Support Eligibility

 Certain medical conditions make it favorable to have continual access to the City of Raleigh Water and Sewer system.
-The Utility Billing Division has adopted a Medical Life Support policy, which offers eligible customers with certain medical qualifications to have additional notification prior to disconnection of their utility services in cases of nonpayment and delinquency.
+The Customer Care and Billing Division has adopted a Medical Life Support policy, which offers eligible customers with certain medical qualifications to have additional notification prior to disconnection of their utility services in cases of nonpayment and delinquency.

-Upon receipt of the three (3) items listed below, Utility Billing staff will review your case to determine eligibility.
+Upon receipt of the three (3) items listed below, Customer Care and Billing staff will review your case to determine eligibility.
 Several aspects may affect eligibility such as payment history, credit within the Utility Billing system, and medical condition.

 To apply for Medical Life Support eligibility, provide the following: